Claudio Ranieri sacked by Premier League champions Leicester City

 Obviously this won’t solve the problem up front, with the Foxes still goalless in league play since Islam Slimani‘s winner against West Ham an appalling 610 minutes ago.
 The midfield is being overrun, the attack can’t deliver a competent cross, and set pieces appear to be the only time Leicester looks dangerous.
 Still, if the Foxes are to give themselves a chance of survival, now it’s up to the new manager to do what is right.

-Claudio Ranieri will always be remembered for what he was able to achieve rather than what he was not, but the end to his Leicester City story is a sad, harsh one, and he only has himself to blame.
+Claudio Ranieri will always be remembered for what he was able to achieve rather than what he was not.
+There’s plenty that isn’t his fault: the full makeup of the squad, the sale of N'Golo Kante, the failure by the board to truly spend the newfound coffers wisely.
+The end to the Italian’s Leicester City story is a sad, harsh one, but he only has himself to blame.

 Seven years later they’re preparing for their first major final since 2003 and just their fourth in the past 41 years, as they face Manchester United at Wembley Stadium on Sunday.